 - Successfully represented CPV Sentinel LLC before the Ninth Circuit in defense of a lawsuit seeking to overturn the US Environmental Protection Agency’s approval of emission credits for its US$1 billion power plant

-- Assist major power producer with participating in a state rulemaking process to implement regulations under Section 316(b) of the federal Clean Water Act
+- Assisted major power producer with participating in a state rulemaking process to implement regulations under Section 316(b) of the federal Clean Water Act

-- Represent large wind farm with first out-of-country certification by the California Energy Commission under California’s Renewables Portfolio Standard (RPS)
+- Represented large wind farm with first out-of-country certification by the California Energy Commission under California’s Renewables Portfolio Standard (RPS)

 - Co-Author, “California Supreme Court: Government Communications on Private Accounts Are Public,” Latham & Watkins Client Alert, March 16, 2017

 - Co-Author, Latham & Watkins Global Energy and Climate Update, June 22, 2016

 - Co-Author “Rapidly Transforming Energy Section: Risks and Opportunities in the US, China and Europe,” Bloomberg BNA International Environment Reporter, December 16, 2015

 - Co-Author, “Proposed Rule from U.S. Department of the Interior Increases Pressure on Coal Mining Industry,” Pratt’s Energy Law Report, November 1, 2015